 In recent years the interest of the Government in those who actively object to the abuse of animals in research has increased significantly.
 In 2005 the Government created several new offences in the Serious Organised Crime and Police Act 2005 (“SOCPA”).
 Such offences include harassment in relation to such protests, intimidation of persons connected to animal research organisations and interference with the contractual relationships of animal research organisations.

 We have been involved in the almost all of the prosecutions under SOCPA, some of which have been significant cases in terms of their complexity and importance for the right of individuals to protest against vivisection.
 We represented a woman accused of a conspiracy to interfere with the contractual relationships of Sequani (an animal research organisation) before the Birmingham Crown Court.
 Our client was acquitted following an 18 week trial.
-She was represented at trial by two of our solicitor advocates, Tim Greene (now a Circuit Judge) and Paul Morgan, while Steven Bird undertook the case preparation.
+She was represented at trial by two of our solicitor advocates while Steven Bird undertook the case preparation.

 We have acted for numerous defendants in various linked trials concerning offences of conspiracy to blackmail companies trading with Huntingdon Life Sciences.
 The cases attracted nationwide publicity and were extremely complex cases involving many thousands of pages of evidence gathered over a number of years.